antirez/neural-redis/README.md

 RDB persistence is implemented in the module, while AOF rewrite is not implemented at all.
 Use at your own risk.

+If you are not still scared enough, please consider that I wrote the more than 1000 lines of C code composing this extension in roughly two days.

+Note that this implementation may be hugely improved.
+For instance currently only the sigmoid activaction function and the root mean square loss functions are supported: while for the problems this module is willing to address this limited neural network implementation is showing to be quite flexible, it is possible to do much better depending on the problem at hand.

 Hello World
 ===